 How much fees do debt consolidation companies charge?

-Most debt consolidation companies charge between 15-25% of total enrolled debt.
-If you have bad credit, you may expect to get charged around 1-5% for origination fee.
+Most debt consolidation companies charge between 15-25% of the total enrolled debt.
+If you have bad credit, you may expect to get charged around 1-5% for the origination fee.

 What kind of debt do debt consolidation programs fix?